You have one life, one opportunity to achieve whatever you desire. Children are not a second chance.

 Do you want to write a book or get your degree?

-Then get started!
 The time is going to pass either way so you might as well do something productive that brings you closer to those goals during the passing seconds.

 - Fathers with Regret

 Not only are they pathetic losers for choosing to take this path of parenting, but they are preventing the kid from forming their own identity.
-Every choice these boys ever make is going to cause internal struggle as they won’t know if they are making the decision because they themselves want to, or if they are choosing something because it will make dad proud and would be the choice dad would make.
+Every choice these boys ever make is going to cause internal struggle as they won’t know if they are making the decision because they themselves actually want to or if they are choosing something because it will make dad proud and would be the choice dad would make.

-I would be the most badass father with signs, face paint, and air horns for my son the ballerina.
+Side Note: I would be the most badass father with signs, face paint, and air horns for my son the ballerina.

 A Dad and his Daughter